Text consolidated by Valsts valodas centrs (State

 and will not commence works on the project prior to entering into

-effect of the contract for the making of an investment.
+effect of the contract for making an investment.

 capital company that making of investments has not been